 Stamp and craft areas evolve over time.
 You get more stamps, more paper, more gadgets.
 You abandon one craft and discover another.
 You need to move or you need to change where you craft.
 All these things mean that no craft area can remain stagnant.
 I’ve recently re-vamped my stamping area and I’m really pleased with the results, so I thought I’d share it with you.

 If you’ve been reading this blog for a while, you know that I did a series of posts on stamp room organization and stories back in 2013.
-(You can get to them via the “Studio & Organization” Category link in the blog’s right hand column or I’ve put links at the end of this blog post.)
+(You can get to them via the “Studio & Organization” Category link in the blog’s sidebar or I’ve put links at the end of this blog post.)
 Many of the storage ideas I showed you then are still in use now.
 The main changes are the way I’m now storing my stamps, a tweak in my paper storage and some changes in how a few other things are stored as well as changing the floor plan a little.
 Maybe how I’ve set up my stamp area will inspire changes in your own!

 What Changed and Why